-Ever wonder how – exactly – some of your favorite emerging-stage brands stay afloat?
-It is usually from projects external to the brands themselves.
+Ever wonder how – exactly – some of your favorite emerging-stage brands stay in business?
+Here’s a hint: it is usually from projects external the brands’ primary offerings.
 Take Public School, for instance.
-The industry-adorned brand, which boasts an array of relatively expensive wares, showed Nike Jumpman-adorned garments on its Spring/Summer 2018 runway, the result of a three-year long deal (as of now) with Nike’s Jordan brand, the profits from which certainly to help make ends meet for the young(ish) brand.
+The New York-based brand – which was the subject of widespread industry praise and awards, and which boasts an array of relatively expensive wares that are markedly difficult to find on consumers’ bodies in the wild – showed Nike Jumpman-adorned garments on its Spring/Summer 2018 runway.

-In addition to its more affordable T by Alexander Wang collection, Alexander Wang has booked various collaborations to rake in cash.
+In addition to its more affordable T by Alexander Wang collection, Alexander Wang has slapped his brand name on various collaborations to rake in cash.
 The New York-based brand teamed up with Swedish fast fashion giant H&M in 2014, thereby bringing in a pay check in the ball park of an estimated $1 million dollars.
-Moreover, Wang has signed on with adidas for another lucrative collab, which has seen two collection drops since its debut in 2016.
-The brand has also put its name on collaborations with Evian and Beats by Dre.
+More than that, Wang signed on with adidas for another lucrative collab, which has seen two collection drops since its debut in 2016.
+The brand has also joined with Evian and Beats by Dre in furtherance of almost-certainly lucrative collaborations.

 Rodarte operates according to a similar model.
-The Los Angeles-based brand – which has been praised for its “couture-like” creations (think: $21,000 mermaid-inspired dresses) – almost certainly makes most of its money from its “Radarte” line of track pants, t-shirts and sweatshirts (something its PR team has – obviously – denied, saying the brand sells quite a bit of its Ready-to-Wear and ALSO has experienced “strong growth in more accessible items including T-shirts and sweatshirts”).
+The Los Angeles-based brand – which has been praised for its “couture-like” creations (think: $21,000 mermaid-inspired dresses) – almost makes most of its garment-related money from its “Radarte” line of track pants, t-shirts and sweatshirts.
+This is something the brand’s PR team has – obviously – denied, saying the brand sells quite a bit of its pricey ready-to-wear, while also experiencing “strong growth in more accessible items including T-shirts and sweatshirts.”

 Nonetheless, the number of other projects that the Rodarte founders and creative directors, Kate and Laura Mulleavy, are involved in suggests that their outside consulting likely funds their Rodarte design activities.
 In the past few years alone, Rodarte has lent its name and design sensibilities to Coach, Oliver Peoples, & Other Stories, and the Rug Company, among brands.